ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 Having spent some time building up a framework for statistical reasoning, let's apply it to a number of examples.
 Many of these were touched upon in previous sections, but are here repeated to make this a complete reference for common statistical tests and problems.

+Each will be presented as a scenario, a question that you are attempting to answer, and our proposed solution.
+They are organized into broad categories based on the type of statistical situation.

 _____

-### Comparing measured data to a Gaussian Distribution
+### Gaussian Distributed Data

-***I have a dataset consisting of a number of 1-d observations which I assume come from a gaussian distribution.
-I know the true variance of my sample, but the mean is unknown to me.
-I would like to perform inference on the mean $\mu$.***
+***You have a dataset consisting of a number of 1-d observations which you assume come from a gaussian distribution.
+You know the true variance of the sample, but the mean is unknown.
+You would like to perform inference on the mean $\mu$.***

 Apply a Gaussian Z-test.
 A Z-test allows us to perform two types of inference: